edwinspire/open-monitoring-system-client/README.md

 # open-monitoring-system-client
-Client Agent to Open Monitoring System
+Client Agent to Open Monitoring System in C#